 3. Make the most of a small patio

 With plenty of small bistro dining sets available, you can make the most of even the most modest of patio spaces, whether it's for supper for two or a perch for some much needed gardening refreshment.

 For a similar option to this wooden bistro set, try customising Ikea’s TÄRNÖ design with a lick of paint and adding some pretty cushions.

-Find out how to paint furniture with our guide.
+Find out how to paint furniture in our guide.

 4. Have lunch on the veranda

-Dating back to the 15th century, but remodelled in the 17th, this former priory boasts a beautiful loggia perfect for admiring the garden over lunch.
+Dating back to the fifteenth century, but remodelled in the seventeenth, this former priory boasts a beautiful loggia perfect for admiring the garden over lunch.
 Classic white wrought iron garden furniture looks beautiful set against the red brick.

 For similar, try Lorfords Antiques.

 5. Match your dining set and your patio stone

 Re-landscaped with beautiful honeyed drystone walling, this sunken patio beautifully complements the rustic charm of this renovated Cotswold cottage.
 With its charming rustic patina, the vintage bistro set is the perfect fit.